AdobeDocs/experience-manager-65.en/help/sites-developing/touch-ui-concepts.md

 * An application launcher
 * An OSGi framework into which everything is deployed
-* A number of OSGi compendium services to support building applications
+* Several OSGi compendium services to support building applications
 * A comprehensive Logging Framework providing various logging APIs
 * The CRX Repository implementation of the JCR API Specification
 * The Apache Sling Web Framework